 3. When you're ready for a practice exam, go here.
 And remember to hit the restroom before you start.

 5. Tired of flashcards?
 Really?
 Well here's a list of all the words

 Ok, if you need to go through this quick and dirty introduction again.
 You know where to find me.

 Please silence your phones.
 We hope you enjoy the show.

-Cash is king, but it’s also insured deposits (like CDs and demand deposits), or money market instruments (like commercial paper and Treasury bills).
-So what makes not-cash cash?
-Anything in your account that is either straight-up cash (it’s got a picture of some old dude on it), or can be liquidated quickly, is considered cash.
+Cash is king, but it's also insured deposits (like CDs and demand deposits), and money market instruments (like commercial paper and Treasury bills).
+So what makes not-cash, cash?
+Anything in your account that is either straight-up cash (it's got a picture of some old dude on it), or that can be liquidated quickly, is considered cash.